e-shen2022/CPT_SIZE/sanika.md

 <script>
 function findAllergy() {

-  // Get the table element and search input element var table = document.getElementById("results");
+// id set to table (which fetches database) and input, defined for iteration var data = document.getElementById("results");
 var userInput = document.getElementById("userInput");

-// Listen for changes to the search input element userInput.addEventListener("input", function() {
+// Listen for changes to the search input element userInput.addEventListener("userInput", findAllergy() {
   // Get the value of the search input var searchString = userInput.value.trim();